buda-base/tibetan-ocr-app/README.md

-# Tibetan OCR local app
+# BDRC-MonlamAI Tibetan OCR desktop app

-This app is a free and open source offline App that can be installed on a local compter to run Tibetan OCR on batches of images (including in PDFs).
-It was developed by Eric Werner for the [Buddhist Digital Resource Center](https://www.bdrc.io).
+This app is a free and open source desktop app that can be installed on a local compter to run Tibetan OCR on batches of images (including in PDFs).
+It was developed by Eric Werner for the [Buddhist Digital Resource Center](https://www.bdrc.io) and uses the pipeline developed during the BDRC-MonlamAI OCR Project.

 ### Main features